-After seeing the plump, purple bag of saskatoon berries from Goodwill Industries Farm to Freezer at Oleson’s, I thought, “why not?”
+After seeing the plump, purple bag of saskatoon berries from Michigan Farm to Freezer at Oleson’s, I thought, “why not?”
 I figured I would be able to put it to some good use, even though I have never had –or really even heard of– saskatoon berries.

 I thawed some of the berries to see what I was dealing with.
 I was expecting a big, juicy flavor that you would expect from a blueberry or cranberry, but was surprised at how mild they were.
 Despite their similar appearance, saskatoon berries have a sweeter, almost almond like flavor.

 According to the Saskatoon Berry Institute of North America, saskatoon berries are high in fiber, protein and antioxidants.
 Saskatoon berries can be found in the wild in a variety of conditions and soil types, all the way from Alaska to now Michigan.
-In 2014, NPR even did a nice write up about this newly cultivated crop found in Michigan :
+(You can read this great 2014 NPR article about saskatoons here.)

 I was uncertain of what to do with these berries, so after some online research, I found that saskatoons are most often found in tarts and jams.
-I settled upon a recipe found at chocolateandzucchini.com: http://chocolateandzucchini.com/recipes/cakes-tarts/saskatoon-berry-tart-recipe/
+I settled upon a saskatoon berry tart recipe found at chocolateandzucchini.com.

 I dumped this dough into a greased tart pan and used a measuring cup to press the dough into the bottom and up the sides.
 Once it looked even enough, I pricked it with a fork and popped it into the preheated oven.